cloudinertia/amathon2018-graphql-lambda/README.md

 ### How to Use

 - define schema at './schemas'(BookSchema and DogSchema are examples)
 - then `yarn off:frame` for localhost testing
 - what framework.js do
   - inject handler from schema and move to bundler folder
   - autogen serverless.yml from schemas you defined
 - you can deploy through `yarn deploy:{STAGING_STATUS}`
-    - STAGING\_STATUS: dev,staging,prod
+  - STAGING_STATUS: dev,staging,prod

 ---

 ### Current Structure

 ![Imgur](https://i.imgur.com/p5sUOLr.png)

----

-Todo Structure

 ---